CS3099JH2017/cs3099jh/protocols/backend_spec.md

 The server **MUST** either send a successful response without data,

+If an invalid privilege is specified the server **SHOULD** return http code 400 and error "invalid_privilege".

 or return an error "invalid_user" and response code 400.
 This may happen, for example, if the password does not meet some complexity requirements or if an invalid privilege was specified

 or return an error "user_already_exists" and response code 400 if the user exists already.